 Jan Mark Sloman is a highly-regarded violinist and dedicated teacher whose multi-faceted career speaks to his passion for the violin, its ability to communicate powerfully, and his desire to develop true artistry in the students he guides.
 He has enjoyed a distinguished career leading orchestral violin sections throughout the United States and around the world.
-He is based in Dallas, Texas, where he has long held the title of Principal Associate Concertmaster of the Dallas Symphony Orchestra and is presently Principal Associate Concertmaster Emeritus.
+He is based in Dallas, Texas, where he long held the position of Principal Associate Concertmaster of the Dallas Symphony Orchestra.
 He has also performed as guest concertmaster with the Pittsburgh Symphony, and internationally with orchestras in Florence, Italy; Lugano and Geneva, Switzerland; and Melbourne, Australia.

 Mr. Sloman has worked with world-renowned conductors such as Carlos Kleiber, Lorin Maazel, Zubin Mehta, and Riccardo Chailly.
 He has also mastered a wide range of repertoire as an orchestral soloist, performing works spanning Bach to Beethoven, and Tippett to Shostakovich.
 His recital and chamber music performances are highlighted by collaboration with artists such as Leonard Rose, Nobuko Imai, and Yo-Yo Ma.
-Mr. Sloman was a University Scholar at Princeton University and attended the Curtis Institute of Music as a student of the legendary 20th century violin pedagogue, Ivan Galamian.
-Other teachers include Joseph Silverstein, Paul Makanowitzky, and Jaime Laredo.
+Mr. Sloman was a University Scholar at Princeton University and attended the Curtis Institute of Music as a student of Jaime Laredo, Paul Makanowitzky, and Ivan Galamian.
+Other teachers include Joseph Silverstein.

 In the past two decades, Mr. Sloman’s attention has increasingly turned to teaching.
 He has a large private studio, and for nine years taught both graduate and undergraduate students as an adjunct professor at Southern Methodist University.
 Embracing the digital world, he recently added teaching via Skype, and is now able to mentor students throughout the United States.
 In 2015 Mr. Sloman accepted an appointment to the violin faculty of the Cleveland Institute of Music (CIM), where he teaches gifted students at the college, graduate, and pre-college levels.
 His studio at CIM receives generous support from the Dorothy Richard Starling Foundation.